espruino/EspruinoDocs/boards/Puck.js.md

 * Click `Remove`
 * Open up the [Web IDE](/ide) in Chrome and try connecting again

+### Connections to Puck.js sometimes fail

+The firmware that Puck.js shipped with only advertises every 700ms, which means that some devices/applications find it difficult to connect to it,

+We'd recommend that you [update Puck.js's firmware](/Puck.js#firmware-updates) to a more recent version which advertises every 350ms and is much more reliable to connect to.

 ### I can't get the battery out

-Poke it with something nonconductive from behind (where the button is)
+Poke it with something nonconductive from behind (where the button is).
+If you just want to reset your Puck.js you can also lift the battery away from the PCB slightly with a fingernail.

 ### When I insert the battery the green light comes on